 Alain has been on the performance poetry circuit in London since mid-2007.
 Alain writes about Asperger’s Syndrome, mental health issues along with other diverse topics such as snooker, Shakespeare and Palestine.

 In the past years he has taken part in numerous open-mics and featured at several others – including Word4Word, A Spoonful of Poison, and Utter.
 In 2013, Alain took part in Silent Cacophony, a London-wide event involving many artists and poets to mark Remembrance Day.
 You can read Alain’s account of the experience by clicking here.

-Alain has many recordings of his poetry performances online and they can be viewed here:
+Alain has many recordings of his poetry performances online.
+You can see samples of Alain performing original and classical poetry on his YouTube channel, which can be viewed here.